 These parameters do not alter the base mathematical score.
 They function as secondary diagnostic intercepts to interpret residual atherogenic risk.

-AHA PREVENT, ASCVD PCE, and WHO HEARTS are exclusively validated for Primary Prevention.
-If your patient has already suffered a myocardial infarction, stroke, or has peripheral arterial disease, calculating a 10-year risk score is algorithmically negligent.
+AHA PREVENT and ASCVD PCE are exclusively validated for Primary Prevention.
+If your patient has already suffered a myocardial infarction, stroke, or has peripheral arterial disease, calculating a 10-year risk score is not appropriate.
 They have proven disease and automatically require aggressive secondary prevention (High-Intensity Statin) regardless of age or lipid levels.

 Order a CAC scan when your patient falls in the borderline or intermediate risk zone and you are genuinely uncertain about starting a statin.
 A CAC of zero in a non-diabetic patient is your strongest reason to defer pharmacotherapy and recheck in 5 years.
 A CAC ≥ 100 ends the discussion: start the statin.
 Do NOT order CAC in patients who already have established ASCVD or are clearly high-risk.
 It will not change management and adds unnecessary radiation.